insanelydeepak/Patched-AppleHDA-Yosemite-10.10.2/README.md

   2- [EAPD-FIX](http://forum.osxlatitude.com/index.php?/topic/3084-eapdjack-sense-fix-no-audiojack-sense-issue-after-sleep/)

-The credit will go for all these people:  Mirone , Kabyl, TimeWalker75a, EMlyDinESH.
+####The credit will go for all these people:
+ Mirone , Kabyl, TimeWalker75a, EMlyDinESH, Bcc9 and Others Who Contributed to Patching AppleHDA